By Meg Guiseppi

 Before working on your resume, re-think how to update it, so that you'll create a career marketing document that will optimally do its job – land you interviews.

 Have you been paying attention to all the talk these days about personal branding?
-How your brand should be built around what makes you a good fit for your target employers?
-How resume branding can help you clearly identify and communicate what differentiates you from your job-seeking competitors?
+Your brand should be built around what makes you a good fit for your target employers.
+Resume branding can help you clearly identify and communicate what differentiates you from your job-seeking competitors.

-Most importantly, you may not understand that step one in job search is NOT diving right into writing your resume.
+Step one in job search TODAY is not diving right into writing your resume.

-Step one in a successful job search is laying out the groundwork with targeting and branding.
-Once you've done that, you'll have the information about your target audience and yourself that you'll need to write a compelling resume and to network and interveiw effectively.
+Step one in a successful job search today is laying out the groundwork with targeting and branding.
+Once you've done that, you'll have the information about your target audience and yourself that you'll need to write a compelling resume and to network and interview effectively.

 Here are 10 tips to build an interview-generating, brand-reinforcing resume: